arijbelmabrouk/PulseRoute/PulseRoute_paper.md

 **Step 5 — POS Pulse Extraction:** The POS algorithm [11] combines the three normalized channels into a single pulse waveform using an adaptive weight α = σ(S1)/σ(S2), where S1 = R−G and S2 = R+G−2B.

 **Step 6 — Bandpass Filtering:** A zero-phase Butterworth filter of order 4 is applied.
-The lower cutoff is set adaptively: if respiratory rate is detected with confidence > 0.4, the cutoff is placed 0.1 Hz above the breathing frequency; otherwise it defaults to 0.917 Hz (55 BPM).
-A pre-filter clipping step removes samples beyond ±profile.get_clip_multiplier() standard deviations to prevent filter ringing from artifact spikes.
-The clipping multiplier is personal (range 3.0–5.0) derived from the patient's own calibration variance.
+The filter uses heart rate bandpass cutoffs in the physiological range 40–180 BPM, but if a respiratory rate is detected with confidence > 0.4, an adaptive notch is applied to remove the breathing frequency before bandpass filtering.
+A pre-filter clipping step removes pulse samples beyond ±profile.get_clip_multiplier() standard deviations to prevent filter ringing from artifact spikes.
+The clipping multiplier is personal (range 3.0–5.0) and derived from the patient's own calibration variance.

 **Step 7 — FFT Frequency Analysis:** The real FFT of the filtered signal produces a power spectrum from which the dominant HR frequency is identified.